-- 4.4a No mobile home shall be allowed within the Town of Ashland without a permit issued by the Building Inspector. - 4.4b Mobile homes placed or replaced within the Pemigewasset Overlay District must be installed upon a permanent foundation.

-4.5 Mobile Home Parks

-- 4.5a No mobile home park shall be constructed on less than 10 acres of land.
+- 4.4a No mobile home shall be allowed within the Town of Ashland without a permit issued by the Building Inspector.
+Mobile homes intended for use by one family shall be considered single family residences. - 4.4b Mobile homes placed or replaced within the Pemigewasset Overlay District or in a designated flood plain must be installed upon a permanent foundation. - 4.5 Mobile Home Parks Mobile Home parks are not allowed in the Industrial-Commercial or Commercial Zone. - 4.5a No mobile home park shall be constructed on less than 10 acres of land.
 No mobile home park shall be permitted within the Pemigewasset and Squam Overlay Districts.
 In all other zones, mobile home parks shall be permitted only by Special Exception. - 4.5b A mobile home park not served by town sewerage and water shall conform to the regulations of the New Hampshire Water Supply and Pollution Control Commission. - 4.5c A separate, clearly defined site shall be provided for each mobile home.
-Each site shall have minimum area of 10,000 square feet in the Village Residential Zone, Commercial Zone and sewered portions, and a minimum area of 30,000 square feet in the Rural Residential Zone and unsewered portions of the Industrial-Commercial Zone. - 4.5d Each mobile home site shall be provided with off-street parking of 400 square feet. - 4.5e A usable area of no less than 1,000 square feet per mobile home site shall be set aside and maintained for joint use of all the occupants of the mobile home park. - 4.5f Within the minimum 10 acres, but in addition to requirements stated in 4.4c and - 4.5g A 35-foot buffer strip shall be maintained along all boundaries and public roads.
+The boundaries of these individual sites shall be clearly marked.
+Each site shall have a minimum area of 10,000 square feet in the Village Residential Zone, and a minimum area of 30,000 square feet in the Rural Residential Zone. - 4.5d Each mobile home site shall be provided with off-street parking of 400 square feet. - 4.5e A usable area of no less than 1,000 square feet per mobile home site shall be set aside and maintained for joint use of all the occupants of the mobile home park. - 4.5f Within the minimum 10 acres, a 35-foot buffer strip shall be maintained along all boundaries and public roads.
 Within this space a dense visual screen of suitable shrubs and trees 6 feet or more in height shall be provided.
-Such open space shall not be built upon, paved, nor used for parking. - 4.5h All roadways shall be constructed and maintained by the mobile home park owner in conformance with Ashland road standards, unless adequate provision has been made for on-going maintenance and repair.
+Such open space shall not be built upon, paved, nor used for parking. - 4.5g All roadways shall be constructed and maintained by the mobile home park owner in conformance with Ashland road standards, unless adequate provision has been made for on-going maintenance and repair.

-4.6 Recreational Camping Parks [Amended March 8, 2022]
+4.6 Recreational Camping Parks[Amended March 8, 2022]

-- 4.6a A "Recreational Camping Park" is governed by NH RSA Chapter 216-I, whose terms are incorporated herein. - 4.6b Within the Pemigewasset and Little Squam Overlay Districts, the following standards shall also apply: - (1) The minimum area shall be 5 acres. - (2) A 35-foot landscaped buffer strip shall be maintained along all perimeters of the park, except that along the riverfront the buffer strip shall be 75 feet wide.
-Within this space, a dense visual screen of suitable shrubs and trees 6 feet or more in height shall be provided.
-Such open space shall not be built upon, paved, nor used for parking. - 4.7 Home Occupation A home occupation is any use that is customarily conducted within a dwelling by the inhabitants thereof, and the use of a portion of a dwelling or portion of an accessory building must be clearly secondary and incidental to the said dwelling and subordinate to the primary use of the premises as a residence.
+4.6a A "Recreational Camping Park" is governed by NH RSA Chapter 216-I, whose terms are incorporated herein.

+- 4.6b Within the Pemigewasset and Little Squam Overlay Districts, the following standards shall also apply: - 4.6.b(1) The minimum area shall be 5 acres. - 4.6.b (2) A 35-foot landscaped buffer strip shall be maintained along all perimeters of the park, except that along the riverfront the buffer strip shall be 75 feet wide.
+Within this space, a dense visual screen of suitable shrubs and trees six feet or more in height shall be provided.
+Such open space shall not be built upon, paved, or used for parking. - 4.6c Must comply with the Flood Hazard Overlay District, Article 2.2g. - 4.7 Home Occupation A home occupation is any use that is customarily conducted entirely within a dwelling by the inhabitants thereof, and the use of a portion of a dwelling or portion of an accessory building must be clearly secondary and incidental to the said dwelling and subordinate to the primary use of the premises as a residence.
 It must not change the character of the building or the character of the neighborhood.
+There is no outward appearance of such an occupation with the exception of one permitted sign.
 [Amended March 10, 2020]